-Harry Cecil Woods was born in Brighton on 26th July 1886.
-His mother Wilhelmina Sanders (named as next of kin on Attestation Papers for Corporal 154059 Harry Cecil Woods, from The Library of Canada) appears on the 1881 census on Ancestry.co.uk as Wilhelmina Tassell born 1858 in Wye, Kent, a professional Governess living at Sextries Farm in Nackington, Kent employed by Robert Collard a Farmer of 300 Acres employing 10 labourers and 1 boy.
+Harry Cecil Woods was born in Brighton, England on 26th July 1886.
+His mother wasWilhelmina Sanders (named as next of kin on his Attestation Papers when he enlisted).
+She appears on the 1881 census on Ancestry.co.uk as Wilhelmina Tassell who was born in 1858 in Wye, Kent, England.
+She was a professional Governess living at Sextries Farm in Nackington, Kent.
+She was employed by Robert Collard a Farmer of 300 Acres employing 10 labourers and 1 boy.
 She was twenty three years of age and unmarried.

-After basic training in Canada, Harry embarked for England and arrived on 30th November 1915 when he was posted to an Army camp to complete training. before being deployed to France on 8th March 1916, landing in Boulogne on 9th March 1916.
+After basic training in Canada, Harry embarked for England and arrived on 30th November 1915 when he was posted to an Army camp to complete training.
+He was deployed to France on 8th March 1916, landing in Boulogne on 9th March 1916.
 On 16th April 1916, Harry was admitted to No. 10 Canadian Field Hospital after contracting Influenza and returned to duty on 24th April 1916.
 He was again admitted to hospital (no. 6 C.F.H.) on 1st May with Neurasthenia which is a condition associated with extreme tiredness, lesions, irritability, possibly as a result of early discharge from hospital after contracting Influenza.

 Kinmel Park Camp was a segregation camp used to house Canadian Soldiers awaiting repatriation to Canada after the end of WW1.
 Unfortunately the conditions at that time were extremely harsh with a lack of every kind of commodity, the camp was overcrowded and the services were poor, there were shortages of clothing, food and blankets.
-As a result of this situation, a vast number of servicemen and women became ill and many succumed to the Influenza Epidemic or complications associated with this infection.
+As a result of this situation, a vast number of servicemen and women became ill and many succumbed to the Influenza Epidemic or complications associated with this infection.

-Harry was awarded the British War medal and the Victory medal.
+Harry was awarded the British War Medal and the Victory Medal.
 All his possessions were sent to his mother.